dreamfactorysoftware/platform-wiki/setup-guide/3-setup-the-emretlrunner/1-Installing-EmrEtlRunner.md

 <a name="s3-buckets"/>
 ### 2.4 S3 buckets

-EmrEtlRunner moves the SnowPlow event data through four distinct buckets during the ETL process.
+EmrEtlRunner moves the Snowplow event data through four distinct buckets during the ETL process.
 These buckets are as follows:

-1. **In Bucket** - contains the raw SnowPlow event logs to process
+1. **In Bucket** - contains the raw Snowplow event logs to process
 2. **Processing Bucket** - where EmrEtlRunner moves the raw event logs for processing
-3. **Out Bucket** - where EmrEtlRunner stores the processed SnowPlow-format event files
+3. **Out Bucket** - where EmrEtlRunner stores the processed Snowplow-format event files
 4. **Bad Rows Bucket** - Hadoop ETL only.
 Where EmrEtlRunner stores any raw event lines which fail validation
 5. **Errors Bucket** - Hadoop ETL only.
 Where EmrEtlRunner stores any raw event lines which caused an unexpected error
-5. **Archive Bucket** - where EmrEtlRunner moves the raw SnowPlow event logs after successful processing
+5. **Archive Bucket** - where EmrEtlRunner moves the raw Snowplow event logs after successful processing

-You will have already setup the In Bucket when you were configuring your SnowPlow collector - but the other three buckets do not exist yet.
+You will have already setup the In Bucket when you were configuring your Snowplow collector - but the other three buckets do not exist yet.

 **Important:** Please note that currently Redshift can only load from buckets in the US region, so you will need to locate your **Out Bucket** in "us-east-1" region if you are using Redshift.
 (This is because Redshift is only currently available in the 'us-east-1' region, and Redshift only supports bulk loading from S3 in the same region as Redshift is located.)